THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 1. Who are the two opposing groups?
 Seed of the woman and the seed of Satan

-3. What is the significance of referring to her offspring as "he" a man
+3. What is the significance of referring to her offspring as "he" A man

 Clue #1 - a man